EqualExperts/interview-prep/devops/README.md

 language you're comfortable with and a development environment (or editor) of your choice on this machine.

-It is stressful to have to debug your machine before we start working on the proposed exercise.
-A list of useful tools and software that you may find useful to work on the proposed exercise/s is provided below.
+We often advise people to debug their machine before we start working on the proposed exercise.
+It saves a bit of stress all round!

+A list of tools and software that you may find useful to work on the proposed exercise/s is provided below.
 You are welcome to install preferred alternatives instead.